 MACAO, which stands for Multi-Application Curvature Adaptive Optics, is an ESO in-house developed 60 elements curvature adaptive optics system.
 MACAO-VLTI is the application of this AO principle to be used by the VLT interferometer (VLTI).
 Four MACAO-VLTI systems have been installed at the each UT Coude' focii feeding the VLTI delay lines with a corrected IR beam from 1000-13000nm with up to 50% Strehl @ 2.2microns.

-Systems in development for the VLT
+Systems studies for the VLT

 Demonstrators of new Adaptive Optics instruments